Rashid Kadyrov: Anti-terrorist activities

 During 1999—2005 Qodirov was one of the key figures in the struggle against wave of terrorism in Uzbekistan.
-Qodirov was head of all investigations of terrorist attacks and formulated and formulated a program for carrying out preventive counter-terrorism actions by the country's special services.
+Qodirov was head of all investigations of terrorist attacks and formulated a program for carrying out preventive counter-terrorism actions by the country's special services.
 At the same time, he was one of the targets of terrorists in the series of terrorist attacks in mid-February 2004.
 As head of the investigative commission, Qodirov established that militants of Al-Qaeda are behind the attacks and made this information public.
 One of Qodirov's briefings noted that terrorists, in particular from the Islamic Movement of Turkestan, were trained by Arab instructors in the militant training camps in Pakistan.

 After the suicide attack on Friday July 30, 2004, which targeted the Israeli and American embassies and the office of Uzbekistan's chief prosecutor, Qodirov worked with the experts from United States, Israel and (Germany).
 The group under his leadership established that terrorists used explosives that could only be made by those who were trained in the terrorist camps in Chechnya and Afghanistan.
 According to a number of experts, it was the actions of investigators led by Qodirov that contributed to the cessation of the wave of terror.